 Vancouver Fringe Festival performances take place at a number of different venues.
 Most are on Granville Island, but a few are in other areas around downtown Vancouver.

-Some theatres and venues that participated in the Vancouver Fringe Festival in 2023 are listed below.
+Some theatres and venues that participated in the Vancouver Fringe Festival last year are listed below.

 More Tips & Advice